“The Top 10 Myths Of Canadian Home Ownership” [Video]

-One of the advantages of good debt is that borrowing to invest in something that can produce taxable income is generally tax deductible.
+One of the advantages of ‘good debt’ is that borrowing to invest in something that can produce growth and taxable income is generally tax deductible.

-So with good debt you can write off the interest associated with the purchase
+So with good debt you can write off the interest costs associated with the purchase

 That’s why when the wealthy borrow, it’s generally at a low, tax deductible interest rate to invest in a business, the stock market, or real estate.